Home » Bee Farm Blog » Recipes » Honey Roasted Pecans – Easy Recipe

 • brown sugar

-Honey – I enjoy using raw honey but you can choose any type of honey you prefer.
+I enjoy using raw honey but you can choose any of the varieties or types of honey you prefer.
 Regular honey is usually sold as wildflower.
 It is made from the nectar of millions of blooming plants.

 You may choose a variety flavor of honey instead.
 Some examples are: orange blossom, tupelo, sourwood etc. Avoid dark honey that can have a bold flavor as it may over-power the pecan flavor.
 Clover honey is common and it works well in this recipe too.

 Always, keep a small jar of honey in the pantry.
-Honey can be used in so many ways and it never goes bad.
+You will find many ways to use honey and it never goes bad.

 Putting it All Together